carolina5massena/Integrative-RNA-Seq-and-Co-expression-Analyses-Uncover-Confident-sRNA/README.md

 <img width="606" height="340" alt="image" src="https://github.com/user-attachments/assets/8f1a853f-b106-4f29-a660-7e94f5b9712e" />

-**Note** The processes shown in the figure with a dotted outline were not included in this repository.
+*Note: The processes shown in the figure with a dotted outline were not included in this repository.*
 ---